CodapeWild/dktrace-data-benchmark/README.md

 export TDD_COLLECTOR_PATH=/v0.4/traces
 ```

-> start demo configuration priority will be
+> start benchmark configuration priority will be

 - start up with `-config` parameter
 - start up with other parameters but except `-config` parameter